Jango73/qt-plus/README.md

 A class that can hold an NxN matrix.
 Used, among other things, for image filtering.

 ### QMLTreeContext
 A full QML parser.
-Holds the contents of a QML file in the form of a tree, made of specialized items for each kind of QML and JS declarations.Can recreate the original QML file from the data tree, but currently throws comments away.
+Holds the contents of a QML file in the form of a tree, made of specialized items for each kind of QML and JS declarations. <br>
+Can recreate the original QML file from the data tree, but currently throws comments away.

 ### CHTTPServer
 Implements the base functionalities of an HTTP server.
 Can be used to generate dynamic content.